Slate background.png

 • Government or public agency.

-• Checking & Savings
+• Checking & Savings accounts

 • Retirement Accounts (401k, IRA, 403b, etc.)

-• Stocks & Bonds (once liquidated)
+• Stocks or Bonds (once liquidated)

-• IRS & State tax refund checks.
+• IRS or State tax refund check.

 The below are funds that cannot be used: